 Authority: California Education Code sections 8235 to 8239; California Code of Regulations, Title 5, Sections 18131 and 18131.1

 Attention: All Program Directors of Child Care and Development State Preschool Programs

-This Management Bulletin (MB) informs the California Department of Education (CDE), Child Development Division (CDD), contractors of the changes to the California Code of Regulations, Title 5 (5 CCR), Section 18131 regarding the State preschool program enrollment priorities.
+This Management Bulletin (MB) informs the California Department of Education (CDE), Early Learning and Care Division (ELCD), contractors of the changes to the California Code of Regulations, Title 5 (5 CCR), Section 18131 regarding the State preschool program enrollment priorities.
 Also, this MB informs contractors of the new regulation, 5 CCR Section 18131.1, for collaborative full-day services.
 The regulations were effective December 9, 2008.